EmmaHarutyunyan/Online_Pharmacy_With_Django/README.md

-# Online Pharmacy With Django
+# Online Pharmacy Shop With Django
 Welcome to the Online Pharmacy Shop!
 This repository contains the codebase for an online pharmacy website built using Django.
 Below is a brief overview of the structure and functionality of the website.
 Description
 This project implements a modern and user-friendly online pharmacy where customers can browse and purchase medicines conveniently from their homes.
 Here's a breakdown of its components: